Ethical Guidelines for Authors

 Quotations

 Short direct quotations from other sources should be obviously labelled as such, and include the citation.
 Commonly, quotation marks “quoted text” are best and unambiguous.
-However large quotes can use special formatting to indicate a quote, with associated text and a citation that clearly identifies the text as quote.
+However large quotes can use special formatting to indicate a quote (e.g. the PSE_Defintion style in the PSE Press Word template), with associated text and a citation that clearly identifies the text as quote.
 A common example is to use a fully indented block of text for the quoted portion, without quotation marks, but with text before or after that provides the necessary citation and context.

 Writing Style, Voice, and Ethos